EdPike365-Org/edpike365-blog/content/blog/gatsby-page-queries/index.md

 ```

 ### Appendix A: Magic `GATSBY_` Environment Variables
-Env vars named with `GATSBY_ at` the beginning will be available to your server side NodeJS code just like any env var (gatsby-config.js, gatsby-node.js and any code they import).
+Env vars named with `GATSBY_` at the beginning will be available to your server side NodeJS code just like any env var (gatsby-config.js, gatsby-node.js and any code they import).

 `GATSBY_` env var values are **also** injected into your page or template JSX wherever you refer to them, **before** the *page* is sent to the web browser. __They do NOT appear as variables in the page-data.json file__.

-Declare in a .env file:
+Declare `GATSBY_XYZ` in an .env file:

 ```js
 // From .env.development